ALMSIVI/novel-tools-py/docs/references.md

 **Arguments:**

 - toc_filename (str, optional, default=toc.txt): Filename of the output toc file.
-- out_dir (str): The directory to write the toc file to.
+- out_dir (Path): The directory to write the toc file to.
+- write_line_num (bool, optional, default=True): If set to True, will write line number to the toc.
 - debug (bool, optional, default=False): If set to True, will write error information to the table of contents.